trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

   <p style={{color: "gray", fontSize: "12px", fontStyle: "italic"}}>Full Skippy chat bot prompt from article header</p>
 </div>

-<a href="https://learnprompting.org/docs/basics/prompting">Prompting is the process of instructing an AI to do something. </a> As you have probably seen in ChatGPT examples online, you can prompt GPT-3 with just about anything.
+<a href="https://learnprompting.org/docs/basics/prompting">Prompting is the process of instructing an AI to do something. </a> As you have probably seen in ChatGPT examples online, you can prompt it to do just about anything.
 Common use cases are summarizing text, writing content based on a description, or creating things like poems, recipes, and much more.

 <p></p>